recepbalibey/Telescope-Data-Classification/README.md

 # Telescope-Data-Classification
-Telescope Data Classification: From Classical ML to Neural Network Tuning
+Telescope Data Classification: From Classical ML to Neural Network Tuning You can run the code in Google colab, make sure to add data from left section.
+Or use your local jupyter notebook.

 # Cherenkov Telescope Particle Classification
 The link: https://archive.ics.uci.edu/dataset/159/magic+gamma+telescope